Stacy Mason | Executive Director

 Stacy is co-founder and executive director of WomenCount and Electing Women Bay Area, along with responsibilities leading the national Electing Women Alliance.
 After working for many years in political journalism while based in Washington, D.C.
 Stacy turned her attention to women in politics beginning in 2008.

-Previously, she worked in political journalism, serving as editor-in-chief of Roll Call, the newspaper that covers the U.S. Congress; associate publisher of The Federal Paper, a newspaper focusing on the White House and politics; and development director at The Economist.
+Prior to that, she served as editor-in-chief of Roll Call, the newspaper that covers the U.S. Congress; associate publisher of The Federal Paper, a newspaper focusing on the White House and politics; and development director at The Economist.

 She holds a bachelor’s in international relations from Tufts University and a master’s in journalism from Northwestern University.
-Stacy is married with three children and lives in Palo Alto.
-When she moved to California from DC more than ten years ago she swore off of politics forever and planned to reinvent herself as a yoga teacher in her new life on the west coast.
+Stacy is married with three children and lives in Palo Alto, Calif.

 Meghan’s varied background includes broadcasting, political science, early childhood development and marketing.
 She has been freelance writing and working in new media and online community management in the non-profit sector for the last ten years.
 Her main field of work and passion has been organizations that are working to both support and increase the number of women entering the fields of politics, business, pop-culture, STEM, and more.

 When not running a 5K or camping she can be found dragging her husband and two kids to musicals, comic book conventions, and concerts in and around the Bay Area.

 Annalise serves as the Finance Manager for Electing Women, where she supports WomenCount’s outreach and donor relations efforts.
 She is passionate about working to elect more women at all levels of office and reaching gender parity in our government.